lgbouma/lgbouma.com/content/posts/plasma-torus.md

 would their presence extend or reduce the habitable zone?__

 The average M dwarf does indeed appear to host at least one rocky planet, near Earth in size.
-This statement applies within orbital periods of 100 days.
+This statement [applies](https://ui.adsabs.harvard.edu/abs/2015ApJ...807...45D/abstract) within orbital periods of 100 days.
 However most known M dwarf planets are far too hot to host oceans or atmospheres.
-Even the ones that might be capable of having water on their surfaces (the "habitable zone" ones) may not be hospitable.
+Even the ones that might be capable of having water on their surfaces may not be hospitable.
 This is because the stars begin their lives very luminous, and decrease in luminosity over the first few hundred million years -- so the M dwarf planets could become desiccated.
 Young M dwarfs also emit intense bursts of UV, x-rays, and energetic particles, which could erode the planetary atmospheres and sterilize the surfaces.

-What we've seen here suggests that one of these mystery variable stars, complex periodic variables, has a warped plasma torus.
+What we've seen suggests that one of these mystery variable stars, complex periodic variables, has a warped plasma torus.
 Since it was the first one for which this kind of data have been acquired, this suggests (though it remains to be proven!) that similar structures may be present around all complex periodic